yewin-mm/employee-sample-crud-system/README.md

 ## ⚡️ About The Project
-This is the sample backend microservice project for Employee Management System by developed with Spring Boot + Spring Data JPA + PostgreSQL.
+This is the sample backend microservice project for Employee Management System which developed with Spring Boot + Spring Data JPA + PostgreSQL.
 You can learn Spring boot CRUD with sample employee management system.